 Samsung Galaxy Z Flip review: Performance

-Samsung may have skipped the latest, greatest Android processor in the Galaxy Z Flip when it neglected to give it Qualcomm's brand new Snapdragon 865.
+Samsung may have skipped the latest, greatest Android processor in the Galaxy Z Flip when it neglected to give it Qualcomm's then-brand new Snapdragon 865.
 However, at least the company is using the next best chip available.

 Additionally, a standard 256GB of storage provides plenty of space for apps, media and games.
 Forget about the microSD slot you’ll find on most Samsung flagships, though.